PaddockBux/NovaColumnV2/README.md

        Fair warning, calling the update function will take a while on large databases!

 positional arguments:
-  file                  The path to the .json file to be parsed.
+  file                  the path to the .json file to be parsed.

 options:
-  -h, --help            show this help message and exit -u, --update          Ping/Update the current servers in the database. (does not require a file) -v, --verbose         Enable verbose mode to print detailed logs.
+  -h, --help            show this help message and exit -u, --update          ping/Update the current servers in the database. (does not require a file) -v, --verbose         enable verbose mode to print detailed logs.
   -t THREADS, --threads THREADS
-                        The amount of threads to process the file with.
+                        the amount of threads to process the file with.
 (4 default) -m TIMEOUT, --timeout TIMEOUT
-                        The timeout speed for the servers, read the README for more info.
-(0.3 default) -e, --external        Used for when the database is not on the same machine. (only applies for --update) -c, --verify          Verify all playernames in the database. (does not require a file) -a, --altapi          Verify using the official Mojang API instead of Mowojang. (only applies for --verify)
+                        the timeout speed for the servers, read the README for more info.
+(0.3 default) -e, --external        used for when the database is not on the same machine. (only applies for --update) -c, --verify          verify all playernames in the database. (does not require a file) -a, --altapi          verify using the official Mojang API instead of Mowojang. (only applies for --verify) --dbusername DBUSERNAME
+                        pass database username via argument.
+  --dbpassword DBPASSWORD
+                        pass database password via argument.
+  --dbhost DBHOST       pass database host via argument. (default localhost) --dbport DBPORT       pass database port via argument. (default 3306) --dbname DBNAME       pass database name via argument. (default 'novacolumn')

 Example usage:
 Verbose